kassarole/Android-Mobile-Toolkit/README.md

 This is the beginning of a program to root and extract data from android devices using adb

 ## Features
-+Automatically detect the correct version of TWRP for a plugged in device +Root any device that is TWRP compatible
++ Automatically detect the correct version of TWRP for a plugged in device
++ Root any device that is TWRP compatible

 ## To-Do
 +~~Implement a menu system~~\